-Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact VII.
-GEOLOGY AND SOILS - Would the project a) Directly or indirectly cause potentia substantial adverse effects, including the risk of loss, injury, or death involving: i.
+- i.
 Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map Issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-Refer to Division of Mines and Geology Special Publication 42. ii.
-Strong seismic ground shaking? \square iii.
-Seismic-related ground failure, including liquefaction? \boxtimes iv.
-Landslides? \boxtimes b) Result in substantial soil erosion or the loss of topsoil? \boxtimes c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on or off site landslide, lateral spreading, subsidence, liquefaction or collapse? d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial direct or indirect risks to life or property? e) Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater? f) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? \square SUBSTANTIATION: (Check] if project is located in the Geologic Hazards Overlay District):
+Refer to Division of Mines and Geology Special Publication 42. - ii.
+Strong seismic ground shaking? - iii.
+Seismic-related ground failure, including liquefaction? - iv.
+Landslides? - b) Result in substantial soil erosion or the loss of topsoil? - c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on or off site landslide, lateral spreading, subsidence, liquefaction or collapse? - Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial direct or indirect risks to life or property? - e) Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater? - f) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature?

+SUBSTANTIATION: (Check if project is located in the Geologic Hazards Overlay District):